Mahadevi: Shakta Puranas

+In the third canto of the Srimad Devi Bhagavatam, the Devi addresses the Trimurti, stating that there is no difference between herself and Purusha(the Supreme self), and that the perception of duality is an error.

 In the Devi Gita of Devi Bhagavatam, it is suggested that before incarnating as Parvati, she appeared to King Himalaya and revealed divine, eternal knowledge to him.
 She explained herself, in the words of the Vedas, as having neither beginning nor end.
 She is the only, eternal truth.
 The whole universe is her creation.
 She is the only victor and the manifestation of victory itself.
 She is a manifested, un-manifested, and transcendent divinity.
 She then displayed her scarcely seen form to him: Satyaloka was located in her forehead; the created universe were her hairs; the sun and moon were her eyes; in her ears were the four directions; the Vedas were her words; death, affection and emotion were her teeth; Maya was manifested by her smile.
 The goddess Parvati, as Kushmanda, gives birth to the universe in the form of a cosmic egg which manifests as the universe.
 Ultimately, Adi Shakti herself is the energy which exists even after the destruction of the universe and before its creation.